-Royals will play 2019 regular-season game in Omaha against Detroit Tigers
+Royals, commissioner explain reasons behind moving MLB game to Omaha before 2019 CWS

 The game will be the latest that takes regular-season games away from home parks and presents baseball in other areas.
 Later this summer, a game between the Phillies and Mets will be the second played at a minor-league stadium in Williamsport, Pa., site of the Little League World Series.

-Two years ago, the Braves and Marlins played a regular-season game at Fort Bragg, North Carolina.
+Two years ago, the Braves and Marlins played a regular-season game at Fort Bragg, N.C.

 By playing in Omaha, MLB will be the opening act for the biggest event in amateur baseball.

-“The College World Series is a great event with a great tradition,” MLB commissioner Rob Manfred said.
+“The College World Series is a great event with a great tradition,” MLB Commissioner Rob Manfred said.
 “We hope by playing here we bring even more attention to this game and strengthen our relationship with the NCAA and college baseball as a whole.”

-These figures were offered at the news conference to announce the game: Of the 869 players on this year’s opening day rosters, 641 came through the draft and 61 percent of them were college players.
+These figures were offered at the news conference to announce the game: Of the 869 players on this year’s Opening Day rosters, 641 came through the draft and 61 percent of them were college players.

 Earlier this month, the Royals drafted college players with their first eight picks and 34 overall.
 The list included top two choices Brady Singer and Jackson Kowar, Florida pitchers whose team remains alive in this year's College World Series.